International Brotherhood of Teamsters, Chauffeurs, Warehousemen and Helpers of America records: digital edition produced from microfilm

 The Teamsters did not fade out, in spite of jurisdictional problems.
 Their membership gradually increased and by 1940 had reached 500,000, making the I.B.T. the largest union in the AFL, By 1952, the Teamsters claimed 1,250,000 members.
 This large membership also made them one of the richest unions.
 Their locals numbered over 900 and were located from Alaska to the Canal Zone and from Maine to Hawaii.
 They were independent in their activities with the International requiring the approval of contracts and by-laws and of strikes if strike benefits were to be paid and adherence to the International constitution.

 During these years of growth, the I.B.T.'s structure experienced several changes.
 Local unions remained the basic unit of organization but other bodies began to be chartered too.
 Whenever three or more locals existed in close proximity, they were encouraged to band together in a joint council.
 This council served as an arbiter of disputes and promoted cooperation in bargaining and other activities.
 Local unions also cooperated in state conferences and in area conferences (Central, Western, New England, etc.).
-In addition, trade divisions encompassing all locals engaged in a certain type of activity were organized on both a regional and national basis; the I.B.T, was a pioneer of this kind of organization.
+In addition, trade divisions encompassing all locals engaged in a certain type of activity were organized on both a regional and national basis.

 With all these structural changes, the governing offices of the union remained generally the same, Daniel J, Tobin served as General President for 45 years, 1907-1952.
 As I.B.T.
 General President, Daniel Tobin was a figure of great influence in the American labor movement.
 He served as AFL Treasurer, 1917-1928, and as an AFL Vicepresident, 1933-1955.
 He was active in Democratic Party national politics, served as delegate to several Presidential conferences and missions, and was an unofficial candidate for appointment both as Secretary of Labor and as Senator from Indiana.
 Within the I.B.T., he was a conscientious and well-liked leader with a salty personality.
 He was adamant in stating from the beginning of his tenure in office that the Teamsters would honor every contract they signed.
 He was also an out-spoken anti-Communist and led the I.B.T. convention of 1935 in adopting one of the first labor resolutions outlawing Communists from membership.
 In 1952, Daniel Tobin announced that he would retire from the General Presidency after the convention of that year.
 When delegates met in Los Angeles, they unanimously elected Dave Beck to the office and Tobin assumed the title President Emeritus.